NourAlPha/guc-chat/README.md

 This chat application leverages the capabilities of Gemini, a large language model, and prompt engineering techniques to create a dynamic and informative conversational experience.
 The application distinguishes itself by its exceptional flexibility and adaptability, facilitated by a Retrieval Augmented Generation (RAG) system.
 This enables the system to quickly incorporate, modify, or remove information from its knowledge base, ensuring that the chatbot remains up-to-date and provides accurate, relevant responses.

 The chatbot can then be asked about this data, offering quick and accurate responses based on the most recent information available.
-This flexibility makes it ideal for use cases where the underlying data needs to be frequently updated or customized, such as customer support, knowledge bases, or interactive learning platforms.
+This flexibility makes it ideal for use cases where the underlying data needs to be frequently updated or customized.

 ## Demo